-The Philodendron Bipennifolium is native to the rainforests of South Brazil, Argentina, Bolivia, and Paraguay.
-This Philodendron plant is also known as the Fiddleleaf Philodendron and the Horsehead Philodendron because of the shape of the foliage.
-Along with the Philodendron Florida Ghost, the unique leaf shape makes these plants a fun addition to any collection.
+Philodendron Bipennifolium is native to the rainforests of South Brazil, Argentina, Bolivia, and Paraguay.
+Also known as Fiddleleaf Philodendron, or Horsehead Philodendron because of the shape of the leaves it is prized as a foliage plant.

 Grow your fiddleleaf Philodendron in bright, indirect light for optimal growth.
 A North or East-facing window is preferred.
 Avoid placing the plant in direct sunlight as it scorches the leaves.
 Yellowing foliage is an early sign of overexposure.